sommerharris/Mixed-Reality-projects/README.md

-# Mixed Reality FinalProject
+# Mixed Reality Final Project
 Welcome to our repo for Northeastern's mixed reality course.
 This repository was put together by Sommer Harris and Thitikorn (Neal) Pongmorrakot.
+In this class we explored using Unity for VR and AR application, and learned coding in C#.
+We used the online unitylearn resources.
 The folder 'CS5097_AR_SOMMER_AND_NEIL' contains code for a collaborative AR project, and the folder 'CS5097_VR_SOMMER_AND_NEAL' contains code for our collaborative VR project.
 This readme will focus on showcasing the VR project.

-Video trailer of the user experience for our final VR project: https://youtu.be/4Va97lnYIZ4 You can find images from the development process and our presentation in the 'VR Final Project.pdf' file.
+Video trailer of the user experience for our final VR project: https://youtu.be/4Va97lnYIZ4

+You can find images from the development process and our presentation in the 'VR Final Project.pdf' file.

 # Project description: